Alfresco/docs-alfresco/intelligence-services/latest/using/index.md

         * Add aspect: `Applicant Info`
         * Add aspect: `w9form`

-        See [Custom AI content model (Textract)]({% link intelligence-services/latest/config/textract.md %}#2-custom-ai-content-model) for configured aspects.
+        See [Custom AI content model (Textract)]({% link intelligence-services/latest/config/textract.md %}#custom-ai-content-model) for configured aspects.

     > **Note:** The new input field for the `Request AI renditions` action adds the ability to request custom renditions as comma separated rendition names.
-When left blank, the three default renditions will be requested - (i.e. `aiFeatures`, `aiLabels`, and `aiTextract`).
+When left blank, the three default renditions are requested - (i.e. `aiFeatures`, `aiLabels`, and `aiTextract`).
 This allows you to configure a rule using various combinations, such as:

     ```bash
     aiFeatures, aiBusinessCustom, aiBusinessSport